-Alexandre Fracalanza Travassos (1970, Rio de Janeiro) is a Brazilian composer, clarinetest and conductor.
+Alexandre Fracalanza Travassos (b.
+1970, Rio de Janeiro) is a Brazilian composer, clarinetist and conductor.

 Travassos moved to São Paulo at the age of ten where he began to study the clarinet at the São Paulo Municipal School of Music and later at the School of Communication and Arts of the São Paulo University.
 Among his teachers are Rafael Caro, Leonardo Righi, Otinilo Pacheco and Sergio Burgani.
 During his student years, Alexandre played at the Camerata Paulista, the São Paulo State Youth Orchestra and the Orquestra Experimental de Repertório.